26th March 2020

 Join an organisation

-The are tonnes of professional and charitable organisations dedicated to making the world a greener place.
+The are tons of professional and charitable organisations dedicated to making the world a greener place.
 By being a member you will not only support a cause you believe in but stay in the loop with current affairs, make connections and take part in events and campaigns

 Sometimes the most valuable thing you can give is your time.
 Surrey Wildlife Trust, and many other organisations, depend on dedicated volunteers who help in nearly every aspect of our work.
+Some of the attendees from last year's Youth Summit joined us for work experience and other placements.